mxzheng/mxzheng.github.io/_pages/about.md

 I am an Assistant Professor at the Department of Computer Science at University of Central Florida.
 Prior that, I obtained Ph.D. at the Department of Intelligent Systems Engineering at Indiana University Bloomington in 2023.
 Before that, I obtained my Bachelor's degree at Shandong University in 2018.
 My research interests mainly lie in machine learning security, especially backdoor attacks/defense for AI models and AI Data Privacy Protection.

 <span style="color: red"> I have two fully funded Ph.D. positions available for Fall 2025.
-The international applicants deadline is December 1st, the domestic applicants deadline is July,1st.
+The international applicants deadline is January 15th, 2025, the domestic applicants deadline is July,1st.
 If you're interested, please visit the [UCF CS Program](https://www.ucf.edu/degree/computer-science-phd/) and [Application Requirements](https://graduate.ucf.edu/application-deadlines-and-requirements/doctoral/2025/#computer-science-phd) for more details, and send your CV and transcript to me. </span>

 ## Research Interest
 - Trustworthy Learning